-The degree programmes follow semester based course unit system.
-As such, each academic year is considered as level 1, 2, 3 and 4 respectively.
+The degree programmes follow a semester based course unit system.
+As such, each academic year is considered as level 1, 2, 3, and 4 respectively.
 Each level of study is divided into two semesters, semester 1 and semester 2.
-The duration of a semester is sixteen weeks with one week mid-semester vacation nearly halfway of the semester.
+The duration of a semester is sixteen weeks, with a one week mid-semester vacation nearly halfway through the semester.

-The Bachelors degree programmes encompass six semesters (three consecutive academic years) whereas the Honours degree programmes consist of eight semesters (four consecutive academic years).
+The Bachelors degree programmes encompass six semesters (three consecutive academic years), whereas the Honours degree programmes consist of eight semesters (four consecutive academic years).
 Each course unit carries a credit value that defines contact hours for that course unit.
-The student should satisfy the credits requirement of minimum 90 credits of core course units at the end of the sixth semester for the award of Bachelors Degree and minimum 120 credits of core course units at the end of the eighth semester for the award of Honours Degree.
-In addition, the students are requested to follow 16 credits in auxiliary course units.
-Initially, students would be admitted for a Bachelors degree programme (6 semesters), and a selected number of students will be admitted to follow the Honours degree (8 semesters) based on their performance.
+The student should satisfy the credit requirement of a minimum of 90 credits of core course units at the end of the sixth semester for the award of Bachelors Degree and a minimum of 120 credits of core course units at the end of the eighth semester for the award of Honours Degree.
+In addition, the students are requested to complete 16 credits in auxiliary course units.
+Initially, students would be admitted to a Bachelors degree programme (6 semesters), and a selected number of students will be admitted to follow the Honours degree (8 semesters) based on their performance.